 9 steps to create successful HTML email templates

-And yet, it’s still an area that’s often disregarded by companies, especially when they want to produce original email marketing efforts (instead of using basic email templates).
+And yet, it’s still an area that’s often disregarded by companies, especially when they want to produce original email marketing efforts (instead of using basic HTML email templates).

 HTML emails aren’t web pages – don’t treat them as such